NUS-HPC-AI-Lab/VideoSys/docs/dit.md

 We support label-to-image generation for DiT.

+### Training

-<b>Training.</b> You can train the DiT model on CIFAR10 by executing the following command:
+You can train the DiT model on CIFAR10 by executing the following command:

 ```shell
 # Use script